cdrick65/Values/README.md

 Whereas we could consider only given domain with predefined values, it's not that "hard" to considered the open world hypothesis from scratch.
 This will lead to a more complex evolutionary model (but that really doable) and this could, if done well), provide a very good interface to the building of iterable, dynamic information processing tools.

+#DOING
+So considering one of the first scenario is:
+- showing feasability of information incremental value domain extraction
+- show in a given modeled one how history works
+- show in a given modeled one how an uncertain value works